ebi-uniprot/uniprot-manual/help/ProtNLM.md

 ## Data processing and model validation

-The ProtNLM model was trained with sequence-name pairs extracted from the UniProt database, including examples from both Swiss-Prot and TrEMBL.
+ProtNLM was trained with input-output pairs extracted from the UniProt database, including examples from both Swiss-Prot and TrEMBL.
 These pairs were filtered by name to remove entries deemed unsuitable for computational annotation.
-Example reasons for filtering out a sequence-name pair include low quality names, or names that are not informative.
+Example reasons for filtering out a sequence-name pair include low quality names, or names that are not informative as advised by experts at UniProt.

 Our validation procedure involves both automated and manual evaluation, including evaluation by a professional biocurator.
 Automatic evaluation was performed for various data subsets, including a challenging subset of sequences that were determined to have low sequence identity to the training set.
 Further, we release a file of additional evidence, based on traditional bioinformatics methods, that supports ProtNLM's predictions.